samsonmarikwa/RPS-Multiplayer/README.md

 ## Application access

 The RPS-Multiplayer game can be accessed on [Heroku](https://serene-forest-57972.herokuapp.com) on the Portfolio link.
+You will need to open another tab in the browser to simulate two players playing the game or you can ask a friend to play against you.

 ## Setup